 Some other advantages besides security include access to bathroom facilities, food, tea and coffee at all hours.
 They usually have reasonably priced food available for breakfast, lunch and dinner.
-And I guess if you like to gamble there's that too.
+And I guess if you like to gamble there is that too.

 Not too many disadvantages but probably not a good idea to get out and start cooking up a meal as this may draw too much attention.
 Casino's can sometimes be hard to come by if gambling is illegal in the state you are driving through but you may still stumble across a few on Indian Reservations.

 3. Rest Stops

-Rest stops are a great place to spend the night if you are still enroute to your destination... and you will most likely pass MANY on most highways and byways.
+Rest stops are a great place to spend the night if you are still on your way to your destination and start to get tired.
+You will most likely pass MANY of these driving on highways and interstate roads.

-These rest stops are a great place to sleep in your car for the night or even two nights if the rest area is close to attractions you will be going to be visiting and campgrounds nearby are full (yes this has happened to us).
-It is legal so you won't have to worry about being told to move on.
-Most rest stops have 24 hour bathroom facilities and some even have picnic tables.
-If you are lucky there may even be volunteers serving tea and coffee in the mornings.
+These rest stops are a great place to spend the night or maybe even two nights if the rest area is close to attractions you will be going to be visiting and campgrounds nearby are full (yes this has happened to us).
+It is legal so you won't get a tap on your window during deep sleep!
+Most rest stop's have 24 hour bathroom facilities and some even have picnic tables.
+If you are lucky, there may even be volunteers serving tea and coffee in the morning.

-Once you've crossed a state line you will more than likely encounter signs pointing you in the direction of a Welcome Center.
+Once you have crossed the state line you will more than likely encounter signs pointing you in the direction of a Welcome Center.
 These places usually have good sized parking lots that you could park overnight and sleep just for one night if you are desperate to find somewhere safe.

 Advantages are you will probably have the place all to yourself and you will be able to get out and cook a meal if you need.
 You will also be able to obtain free maps and get some information on state attractions and things to do once the center opens in the morning.
 Some Welcome Centers even have free wifi!